nwneisen/drone-dashboard/README.md

 [eslint-plugin-vue](https://eslint.vuejs.org/) - The official ESLint pluging for Vue.js

-[mqtt-connection](https://github.com/mqttjs/mqtt-connection) - A barebone connection object for MQTT
+[vue-mqtt](https://github.com/nik-zp/vue-mqtt) - A library for using MQTT in Vue.js

 [Docker](https://www.docker.com/) - A containerization system making it easy to create, deploy, and run applications

 # Assumptions

+# Improvements

+* Look closer at the vue-mqtt library.
+The message payload seems to be required to be a string.
+Being able to use binary data would reduce the cost of communication further.

 # Running the System